Our Team

 Key expertise/research interests: Political Behaviour, Political Psychology, Experiments

-Fellow in Political Psychology and Aesthetics
+Postdoctoral Fellow in Political Science

 Ben Tappin